-Mr Jari will prescribe your painkillers on discharge, and these will include an oral anti-inflammatory and another basic painkiller, like paracetamol.
-These two medications must be taken regularly for the first 14 days whether or not you have pain.
+Prof Jari will prescribe your painkillers on discharge, and these will include an oral anti-inflammatory and another basic painkiller, like paracetamol and a Codeine based tablet.
+These first two medications must be taken regularly for the first 21 days whether or not you have pain.
+If you get any stomach pain with the tablets, stop taking the anti-inflammatory immediately.
+Take the Codeine tablet as you need to, but you will probably need it regularly for the first week or two.
 Other painkillers may be used on the ward, or prescribed for you to take at home, depending on your pain levels.
-Please record any extra medication you take on the sheet provided.